dmadison/ArduinoXInput_AVR/README.md

 	└───tools-builder
 </pre>

-To install, download [the latest version](../../releases/latest) of this repository to your PC.
-Navigate to the directory containing your Arduino installation, and then open up the 'hardware' folder.
-Extract the contents of the .zip file into this directory.
-You should have a new 'xinput' folder with an 'avr' folder inside of it, containing the files from this repository (see the tree view above).
+To install, [download the latest release](../../releases/latest) to your PC and navigate to the directory containing your Arduino installation.
+Open up the 'hardware' folder and extract the contents of the .zip file into this directory.
+You should have a new 'xinput' folder with an 'avr' folder inside of it containing the files from this repository.
+This should match the tree view above.
+If you clone the repository, you must create these parent folders yourself.

-Restart the Arduino IDE.
+After you have copied the files restart the Arduino IDE.
 If the XInput AVR core is installed correctly, you should see a new collection of "XInput AVR Boards" in the `Tools -> Boards` menu.

 To uninstall, delete the 'xinput' folder in the 'hardware' directory, and then restart the Arduino IDE.

 ## Upload Warning and Instructions

-**!!!!!!!
-IMPORTANT !!!!!!!**

 Due to the nature of how the XInput USB mode works, Arduinos that have XInput sketches on them will ***not*** automatically reset when programmed by the IDE!
 You will need to reset the board by hand every time you upload new code.